 Judicial (2 to 6 or 12 units)

 Part or full-time externships are available.
-Students work as staff in state and federal courtrooms, such as the CA Supreme Court and the U.S. Court of Appeals for the Ninth Circuit, as well as all trial courts.
-Students may research legal issues, evaluate legal arguments, write judicial memoranda, draft opinions and orders and observe trials and law and motion.
+Students work in state and federal courtrooms, such as the CA Supreme Court and the U.S. Court of Appeals for the Ninth Circuit, as well as all trial courts.
+Students may research legal issues, evaluate legal arguments, write judicial memoranda, draft opinions and orders, and observe hearings and trials.
+As of March 2020, students are now permitted to enroll (per approval) with Southern CA judges.

-Pre-requisites: Judicial Process Seminar 261 - required for full-time externships; recommended for part time.
+Pre-requisites: Judicial Process Seminar 261 - recommended for part time.

 Federal and State Taxation (2 to 6 units)

-Students work with the Internal Revenue Service, the Franchise Tax Board, or the CA Board of Equalization learning about tax court litigation, collection practice and bankruptcy.
+Students work with the Internal Revenue Service, the Franchise Tax Board, or the CA Office of Tax Appeals to learn about tax court litigation, collection practice and bankruptcy.

 Pre-requisite: Federal Income Taxation 220